Olympic Development Program

 The best players get better by playing with and against the best players.
 In order to serve our elite youth soccer players in Massachusetts, ODP continues to grow and adapt as a program.
 We continue to tailor each aspect of ODP in a manner that will best prepare our elite players to play and compete at the highest levels of competition.
 For example, years ago ODP introduced a sports psychology element to our winter training and will continue to adopt innovative and engaging programs to better prepare our young athletes.
-In continuing to update and upgrade Massachusetts ODP, the following improvements will be introduced in the 2013-14 season.
+In continuing to update and upgrade Massachusetts ODP, the following improvements have been made in recent season:

 Exempt from Tryouts.
 Players who were invited into a Region 1 pool at the conclusion of the Region 1 Camp or who have been invited to a Youth National Team Pool will not be required to attend ODP Tryouts.